Agriculture in Singapore

 Agriculture in Singapore is a small industry, composing about 0.5% of the total GDP, within the city-state of Singapore.

+Singapore's reliance on imports for about 90% of its food underscores the paramount importance of food security.
+To address this, Singapore has set a goal to produce 30% of its nutritional needs locally by 2030.

 History

 Agriculture in Singapore became heavily reduced as early as 1987.
 In that year, there were officially 2,075 farms in the country, covering an area of 2,037 ha, an average of less than 1 ha per farm.

 Before modernised development, Orchard Road was a stretch of agricultural orchards.
 As with many other areas, the farms there soon began to disappear, and Singapore became more reliant on overseas imports.
 One major issue in 1984 was the health concerns with pig farms in Singapore, concerning the pollution of the environment.

 Major agricultural products

 Food crops

 Fruits produced in Singapore include durians, rambutans, and mangosteens, while edible fungus produced in the country include mushrooms.
 There are also farms in the country responsible for the production of eggs, vegetables, poultry, and pork.